 As soon as you ask that question, note that you’re probably on a diet.
 You need to give yourself permission to eat everything.
 Very soon it’ll change to “I am allowed to eat that.
 But do I really want to”?
 It sounds subtle, but it makes all the difference.

 5. Learn how to become an intuitive eater

 Intuitive eating is the opposite of dieting.

-If you want to become a more intuitive eater and stop binge eating, check out my 10-week online program called Keep It Real.
-It's already helped hundreds of people create a healthier, more balanced and intuitive relationship with food.
+If you want to become a more intuitive eater and stop binge eating, check out my online program called Keep It Real.
+It’s already helped thousands of people create a healthier, more balanced and intuitive relationship with food.

 If you find healthy eating too fussy, and want to take the guesswork out of trying to figure out what to have for dinner every night, check out my Back to Basics App.